Pope calls for action on climate change in draft encyclical

 "I don't know if it is all (man's fault) but the majority is, for the most part, it is man who continuously slaps down nature," he said.
 "I think man has gone too far ... thank God that today there are voices that are speaking out about this."

-At a conference at the Vatican in April, the Holy See teamed up with the United Nations and came down firmly against sceptics who deny human activity helps change global weather patterns.
+At a conference at the Vatican in April, the Holy See teamed up with the United Nations and came down firmly against skeptics who deny human activity helps change global weather patterns.

 By making environmental protection a moral imperative, his intervention could spur the world's 1.2 billion Catholics to lobby policymakers on ecology issues.